mtav/script_inception_public.deprecated.2019-06-03/README.txt

 +
 .
 Install blender from source: configure the PYTHON variables in cmake correctly so they point to your python installation .
-Install numpy from source with the same prefix as before: *python setup.py install --prefix=$PREFIX*
+Install numpy from source with the same prefix as before: *python setup.py install --prefix=$PREFIX* .
+Run setup_linux.sh
+.
+Start Blender and go to *File->User preferences->Addons*, search for the BFDTD import script and enable it.
+.
+Now you should be able to import BFDTD files through *File->Import->Import BFDTD*

 Matlab/Octave scripts:
 ----------------------